mravinale/spa-api-starter/README.md

-# 🚀 React SPA API Starter
+# 🚀 React SPA API Starter with Better Auth

-A modern, production-ready React Single Page Application (SPA) starter template built with **Vite**, **TypeScript**, and a **feature-folder architecture**.
-This project demonstrates best practices for scalable frontend applications.
+A modern, production-ready React Single Page Application (SPA) starter template built with **Vite**, **TypeScript**, **Better Auth**, and a **feature-folder architecture**.
+This project demonstrates best practices for scalable frontend applications with complete authentication.

 > 📖 **Based on:** [How to structure a React App in 2025 (SPA, SSR or Native)](https://ramonprata.medium.com/how-to-structure-a-react-app-in-2025-spa-ssr-or-native-10d8de7a245a)